Supercharge VSCode Copilot with Kimi K2 AI Using Fake Ollama

 button

-Kimi K2 is a state-of-the-art large language model developed by Moonshot AI.
-It's a Mixture-of-Experts (MoE) model with a staggering one trillion total parameters, with 32 billion active during any given inference.
+Kimi K2 sets a new benchmark for large language models, leveraging a Mixture-of-Experts (MoE) architecture with a staggering one trillion parameters (32 billion active per inference).

-For our purposes, we'll be using the Instruct model via an API.
+In this guide, we’ll use the Instruct model through an API.

 Prerequisites